Simplify your stack and build anything. Or everything.

 You can register Tasks on the Payload config, and then create Jobs or Workflows that use them.
 Think of Tasks like tidy, isolated "functions that do one specific thing".

-Payload Tasks can be configured to automatically retried if they fail, which makes them valuable for "durable" workflows like AI applications where LLMs can return non-deterministic results, and might need to be retried.
+Payload Tasks can be configured to be automatically retried if they fail, which makes them valuable for "durable" workflows like AI applications where LLMs can return non-deterministic results, and might need to be retried.

-Tasks can either be defined within the jobs.tasks array in your payload config, or they can be defined inline within a workflow.
+Tasks can either be defined within the jobs.tasks array in your Payload config, or they can be defined inline within a workflow.

 Defining tasks in the config